 Directory

 The folder structure in which the Asset will be located in the backend of your library.
-This does not influence how the assets are shown for the end-user, in the frontend.
+This does not influence how the assets are shown to the end-user, in the front end.
 The folders are separated by a slash (/), so this structure Brand/Assets/Logo Mark would mean a subfolder Logo Mark within a subfolder Assets within the first level folder Brand.

 Description